 College Planning in a COVID-19 World

+Episode #1.
 It’s a whole new world we’re living in as we navigate this current global pandemic and the restrictions that accompany it.
 In our first episode of The MEFA Podcast, MEFA's Associate Directors of College Planning Jonathan Hughes and Jonathan Sparling discuss how COVID-19 affects every aspect of college planning, from students already attending college to colleges making plans for the upcoming school year to parents just starting to save.
 If you enjoy the MEFA Podcast, please leave us a review.

 Resources Mentioned in this Episode